mlefkir/pioran/docs/autoapi/pioran/index.rst

    .. rubric:: Members

+   .. py:attribute:: process
+      :type: pioran.core.GaussianProcess | pioran.carma.carma_core.CARMAProcess

+      Process object.

+      ..
+          !! processed by numpydoc !!

+   .. py:attribute:: n_pars
+      :type: int

+      Number of (hyper)parameters.

+      ..
+          !! processed by numpydoc !!

+   .. py:attribute:: priors
+      :type: callable

+      Function to define the priors for the (hyper)parameters.

+      ..
+          !! processed by numpydoc !!

+   .. py:attribute:: log_dir
+      :type: str

+      Directory to save the results of the inference.

+      ..
+          !! processed by numpydoc !!

+   .. py:attribute:: plot_dir
+      :type: str

+      Directory to save the plots of the inference.

+      ..
+          !! processed by numpydoc !!

+   .. py:attribute:: method
+      :type: str

+      Method to use for the inference.

+      ..
+          !! processed by numpydoc !!

    .. py:method:: save_config(save_file=True)

       Save the configuration of the inference.

       Save the configuration of the inference, process and model in a json file.

       :Parameters: